sene-plenty/plentyshop-pwa-sorin/packages/theme/README.md

 We are currently using the default BE api and not mocking anything.

 - Please remember to create your `.env` file in `./tests/e2e`, based on the `.env.example` file;
-- For an unique email address, you can use your google email, in the format: username+<unique string>@plentymarkets.com;
 - When adding new values in the env file, remember to update `./tests/e2e/cypress.config.js`

 For mobile testing, you can specify a resolution with the tests command.
 E.g.